stiberger/Capminder/README.md

 Usage
 -----
 - Drag 3 measures on *Columns*.
 They are automatically assigned to *x, y* and *size*.
 - Drag 1 time dimension at end of *Columns*.
 A *year* dimension works nice.
+It should be a consecutive non repeating number series. *Months* Could work, but needs to be filtered to just one year.
 - Drag 2 dimensions to *Rows*.
 First is for coloring, the other for names.
 - Activate renderer in right hand toolbar.
 - Hit play button for instant satisfaction